jaywhj/mkdocs-recently-updated-docs/README.md

 ## Other projects

-- [**MaterialX**](https://github.com/jaywhj/mkdocs-materialx), the next generation of mkdocs-material, is based on `mkdocs-material-9.7.0` and is named `X`.
-I'll be maintaining this branch continuously (since mkdocs-material will stop being maintained).
+- [**MaterialX**](https://github.com/jaywhj/mkdocs-materialx), the next generation of mkdocs-material.
+Build beautiful sites the way you already know and love.
+Based on `mkdocs-material-9.7.1` and is named `X`, it provides ongoing maintenance and updates (since mkdocs-material will stop being maintained).
 Updates have been released that refactor and add a lot of new features, see https://github.com/jaywhj/mkdocs-materialx/releases/

 <br />